joscor34/control-ardiono-mqtt/README.md

 > UnhandledPromiseRejectionWarning: Unhandled promise rejection.
 This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch(). (rejection id: 1)

-para solucionarlo lo unico que debes hacer ir al:
+para solucionarlo lo unico que debes hacer es ir al:

 [arduinoControl.js](https://github.com/joscor34/control-ardiono-mqtt/blob/master/arduinoControl.js)